 !!! note

-Since the version 1.0.6, [*attribute lists*](#attribute_lists) may be used for the tag IDs
+Since version 1.0.6, [*attribute lists*](#attribute_lists) may be used for tag ID definition.

 The header tags have their automatically generated `id`s so they can be referenced by the links.

-But these `id`s are uncontrolled and will change if the the header changes.
-Anchors may be added
+But these `id`s are generated automatically and will change if the header text changes.
+Anchors

-at the arbitrary places on the page with the syntax:
+may be added at arbitrary places on the page with the syntax:

 ````